BCcampus/OER-AI/Docs/DEPLOYMENT_GUIDE.md

 It's time to set up everything that goes on behind the scenes!
 For more information on how the backend works, feel free to refer to the Architecture documentation, but an understanding of the backend is not necessary for deployment.

+If you are new to CDK, note that the AWS Cloud Development Kit (CDK) lets you define cloud infrastructure using code.
+Review the [AWS CDK Documentation](https://docs.aws.amazon.com/cdk/) for a quick primer before proceeding.

 Open a terminal in the `/cdk` directory.

 **Initialize the CDK stack** (required only if you have not deployed any resources with CDK in this region before).
 Please replace `<YOUR-PROFILE-NAME>` with the appropriate AWS profile used earlier.